lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 Stores in a JavaScript framework enable you to centralise some piece of data that can then be used by many components throughout your app.

-Without them, as the complexity of your frontend increases, we can easily end up with a huge amount of data being passed from parent components to children components.
+Without them, as the number of components increases, we can easily end up with a huge amount of data being passed from parent to children components.
 Especially when some data needs to be available in many different parts of the component tree.

 Now, because every framework as its own official Store management system — Redux for React, Vuex for VueJs, etc. — it seems to be widely accepted that _this is the way_ of creating stores.